zhukovsd/typing-test/README.md

 - Build and push a Docker image for Tomcat microservice (this microservice runs the compiled Spring app)
 - Refresh production Docker Swarm stack by remote execution of `docker stack deploy`

-Log of jobs executed CircleCI - https://circleci.com/gh/zhukovsd/typing-test
+Log of jobs executed on CircleCI - https://circleci.com/gh/zhukovsd/typing-test